rotemdvir/Terror_types_survey/README.md

 # Terror_types_survey
-Data files and figures of the analyses conducted in the manuscript: "Unpacking public perceptions of terrorism: Does type of attack matters?"
-(2020)
+Data files and figures of the analyses conducted in the manuscript: "Unpacking public perceptions of terrorism: Does type of attack matters?" *Studies in Conflict & Terrorism*, (2020).

 The study focuses on the structure of survey questions and it may reflect public perceptions of terrorism threats.